 Security & Identity

-- Vaultwarden — Self-hosted Bitwarden.
+• Vaultwarden — Self-hosted Bitwarden.
 Passwords, TOTP, secure notes.
-The first service I tell everyone to self-host.
+The first service I tell anyone to self-host.

 Code & Development

-- Gitea (port 4455) — Self-hosted Git.
-All my repositories, CI runners, issue tracking.
+• Gitea — Self-hosted Git: all my repositories, CI runners, and issue tracking.
 My code doesn't live exclusively on someone else's platform.

-- The Samaritan Portal (port 3304) — This site.
-SvelteKit, built and served by nginx in Docker.
+• The Samaritan Portal — This site.
+SvelteKit, prerendered to static files and served behind Traefik.

 Media & Knowledge

-- Audiobookshelf — Audiobook and podcast server with progress tracking.
+• Audiobookshelf — Audiobooks and podcasts with progress tracking.

-- Kiwix — Offline Wikipedia and other reference archives.
-The entire English Wikipedia runs locally.
+• Kiwix — Offline Wikipedia and other reference archives.
+The entire English Wikipedia, served locally.

 Home & Automation

-- Home Assistant — Home automation without cloud dependencies.
+• Home Assistant — Home automation with no cloud dependency.
 Lights, sensors, climate — all local.

 AI & Inference

-- Ollama (10.10.20.19) — Local LLM inference.
-Multiple models running on local GPU.
+• Ollama — Local LLM inference on a local GPU.
 No tokens sent to external APIs for private queries.

-- Bifrost (port 3360) — OpenAI-compatible inference gateway.
-Routes requests to the right model backend.
+• Bifrost — An OpenAI-compatible inference gateway that routes requests to the right model backend.

 Web Properties